Would You Like to Participate in a Council Meeting?

 All meetings are open to the public, and the Council is interested in what you might have to say.
 If you would like to talk to the Council about a complaint or urgent environmental issue, there are several ways to do so:

-If your concern is on the agenda and you are in the audience, you may be given an opportunity to ask a question or make a brief comment if time allows.
+If your concern is on the agenda and you are participating remotely or are in the audience, you may be given an opportunity to ask a question or make a brief comment if time allows.
 The Chair makes every attempt to hear from interested people, but the schedule sometimes does not allow for it.

 You can request a spot on the meeting agenda in advance if you have an extended (though concise) presentation.
 Has your organization recently published a report on a statewide environmental topic?
 Do you perceive a flaw in state agency practices that is causing environmental damage?
 These could be topics for a future agenda.
 Contact the Council's staff.

 You do not need to attend a meeting to have your voice heard.
 You can contact the Council office at any time.
 This is especially true for making a complaint about an environmental problem or violation.
 One of the Council's duties is to receive and investigate complaints, which you can submit by phone, e-mail or postal mail.
 Staff will investigate.
 If the matter requires the attention of the full Council, it will be put on a future meeting agenda.